Vanessa22400/Marketing_Measurement_Incrementality_Analysis/README.md

 This project simulates the role of a **Measurement Implementation Expert** supporting a mid-size e-commerce company operating across the **DACH region**.
-The client has been running Google Ads campaigns consistently, but leadership is questioning whether the observed conversions are truly incremental — or whether users would have converted anyway, with or without advertising exposure.
+The client has been running Google Ads campaigns consistently, but leadership is questioning whether the observed conversions are truly incremental, or whether users would have converted anyway, with or without advertising exposure.

 ---